jakerachleff/foodtruckFinder/README.txt

 lat and lon are the client's latitude and longitude, and radius is the farthest distance as the crow flies that the client would go to a foodtruck.

 Foodtruck Finder is hosted on heroku, and its base url is https://nameless-bastion-3232.herokuapp.com

+Experience with Stack:

+This is my first time creating a web application.
+I have limited experience with python (I wrote a python script for my job last summer), and have never used flask before.